litepast/RYS-backend/README.md

 ## How to use this Project

-You will need a Python enviroment on your systems if that was not clear enough! with PIP and all that comes with it, this project was built using Python 3.11.
-I used [VSCode](https://code.visualstudio.com/)  as IDE.
+You will need a Python enviroment on your system if that was not clear enough! with PIP and all that comes with it, this project is built using Python 3.11.
+I used [VSCode](https://code.visualstudio.com/) as my IDE.

 ### Set up the database